|Registry of biomedical companies:

 We are a one-man operational unit and media outlet engaged in activities for: information collection & delivery/retrieval, media & Internet and printing & publishing manufacturing.

-Bio/Engineering Research in the Industry for the Philippines:
+Bio/Engineering in Industry in the Philippines:

 SKYEVIEW: The continuing controversy between the Philippine Islands (P.I.) and the Chinese mainland for projected oil resources should auger to the former's favour by leveraging it further: for trade overseas with strong trading partners, for domestic use for industrial or for commercial manufacturing, warding off further adventures into "hostile takeovers" by potential aggressors overs its economically valuable and ecological sensitive area in its archipelagical shelf.
 The U.S.A. has renewed and expressed its solid alliance with the P.I. on protecting its territorial rights in the area by lauching a joint military presence and exercise (viz. in the Spratleys, etc.).
 A similar example where the Americans leveraged themselves well in the Iran conflict after military involvement post adhoc brought eventually a peaceful settlement in the Iran homeland and brought it back to the road to civil order and progress and over oil as a major bilateral issue with countries like the U.S. What benefits brought to the table in the Filipino-U.S.:China confrontation are yet to be realized.
 Talking about energy, there has been a move by the Chinese and the U.S., two of largest greenhouse gas emitters in the world to limit emission by signed agreement with other co-signators which could lighten the load towards use of fossil fuels and hunger for it making the Chinese turn to alternative sources of energy such as renewables.
 The Philippines is beginning to make this a major agenda issue in its central Visayas region (Region XVIII, Negros Island Region) supplying this region's island state and neighboring cities (e. g.
 Dumaguete, Bais and Cebu) with geothermal, solar, and now proposed, biodiesel and biokerosene by hydroponics using land-based marine species seagrasses.
-We are reporting this story at https://hum-molgen.org/companies/profile.php3/3922-genus as it unfolds.

 SKYEVIEW: Pedicabmotoship as is being planned for the Dumaguete metro or CBD in the downtown area will constitute "retooling" the streets or calzadas with pedestrial walkways on their side, a two-three lane one-way (only) streets in alternating fashion providing every two-block accessways with or without parking.
 These will allow pedimotoship cabbies to weave in and out behind regular car sedans and commuter buses and delivery vans or trucks.
 The streets or calzadas will be tooled with the appropriate markings or accessories including reflective devices for night driving and will be repaved with the government facility or plan to contribute from the new oil wealth being delivered from oil exploration.
 There is at this time concern regards that area in the Western Philippine Sea and surroundings for sea life to be disrupted by environmental disasters unless more guarantees are made by companies doing new technology oil exploration including in some cases deep sea oil exploration in the Benham Rise northeast of Luzon in the Philippine Islands.
 China (PR) is expected to benefit by plans to export asphalt and retool roads there by Philippine cos. with export of pedimoto cabs or commuters and vans as new concept vehicles one of which are those planned from an American-Philippine regulated conglomerate and enterprise for design, manufacturing, marketing and export/import of units and spare parts including places like Cambodia, Laos, Thailand/Burma and Vietnam.